 The centre will also contribute to better production control, fish welfare and sustainability in closed-containment farms.
 This will happen through development of new and reliable sensors, minimizing environmental impact through recycling of nutrients and reduce the risk of escape, and diseases transmission to wild stocks.

 These innovations are of considerable value to the Norwegian society, since closed systems for strategic phases in salmon farming can help to make the vision of an eight-fold growth in value creation from aquaculture possible, and lead to increased number of jobs and production of healthy seafood.

-However, there are challenges that may hinder achievement of this goal, such as sea lice, diseases, escapes, and the loss of fish through production.
+There are challenges that may hinder growth of the salmon industry, such as sea lice, diseases, escapes, and the loss of fish through production.

 Innovations in closed-containment aquaculture systems, where the salmon is separated from the outside environment by a tight barrier, can be important for further development of aquaculture.

 “We are delighted that we have been granted funding for research in this field, with innovation as its goal.
 We have a broad network of scientists, suppliers and the aquaculture industry in this centre, and all are eager and expectant,”

 Nofima AS is the host institution of CtrlAQUA, and is collaborating with several partners from research, the supplier industry and salmon farming companies.
 Read more about the CtrlAQUA Partners.